When is the Right Time to Start Marketing Your Game?

 07/05/2021 Written by The Game Marketer

 The time to start marketing your game is now!
 It is important for video game developers to start their marketing efforts early because it will help them build a fan base.
 This article discusses the difference between marketing and advertising, why you need to start your video game marketing campaign early, and how you can do so without spending any money.
+In our previous article, we have explained a few free and inexpensive game marketing strategies with you can easily use while creating the marketing plan for your video game.

 There is never a bad time to start marketing your game, but it definitely pays to start early.
 Remember that it takes time for people to find out about your game, especially if they do not know where or how often you will update them on your progress.
 Marketing starts from day one and continues well after launch day – there is no stopping once word has been spread!